MonoTech01/Networking-Labs/DAI/DAI Lab Performance.md

 # 2. DAI on VLAN 30
 ![DAI](/DAI/Images/DAI3.png)

-A broadcast of a different network from g0/0 is blocked
+A broadcast of a different network 10.1.0.0 to the switch's int g0/0 is blocked

 # 3. Verify
 ![DAI](/DAI/Images/DAI4.png)